 × Equus caballus [Domestic Horse] See the separate article "Camel-horse Hybrids."

 × Camelus dromedarius (↔ usu. ♀) [Dromedary] CHR.
 See the separate article “Bactrian Camel × Dromedary.”

 Camelus dromedarius [Dromedary]

 See also: Camelus bactrianus.

 × Lama guanicoe (♀) [Guanaco] CHR.
 DRS.
 This guanaco-camel hybrids are known as a “camas” (from camel × llama—the llama is the domestic derivative of the guanaco).
 In 1997 a male hybrid was produced by artificial insemination.
 When mature, it had the muzzle features and fine quality coat of the New World camelids.
 It also lacked a hump.
 Vocalizations were deep like a dromedary instead of the high pitched as in a guanaco.
 Two female hybrids have since been produced.
 Gestation lasts 11 months in guanacos, 13 in dromedaries.
 Dromedary males are about six times the size of guanaco females.
+A much earlier example of a camel-llama hybrid is mentioned in an 1871 newspaper article (See: The Ogdensburg Journal, August 25, 1871, Page 3).
 Skidmore et al. 1999, 2001†.
-Internet Citations: DATA†, GREE3.

 Lama glama [Llama]